-- Schools may provide attendance records to law enforcement and their representatives.
-If schools forward this information they must notify parents/guardians that this information has been provided to law enforcement. - Schools may release information to school or school district personnel as to an identified risk that a student may engage in conduct, which would be physically harmful to another person. - A school may disclose pupil records to a law enforcement agency, district attorney, city attorney, corporation counsel, a juvenile intake worker, and other designated individuals if the disclosure is pursuant to an interagency agreement and the person to whom the records are disclosed certifies in writing that the records will not be disclosed to any person except as permitted under the law.
+- Schools must provide attendance records to law enforcement and their representatives.
+If schools forward this information they must notify parents/guardians that this information has been provided to law enforcement. - Schools may release information to school or school district personnel as to an identified risk that a student may engage in conduct, which would be physically harmful to another person.